 Tring School also has a very strong and competitive house system which our house games and swimming galas and annual sports day are integral parts.
 These events give all students the opportunity to rake part in sporting activities for their house.

 The PE department offer other opportunities for recreational and sporting activities.
-We organise the bi-annual ski trip for years 10 and above and enrichment activities which has seen us take students from year 7 and 8 to Willen Lake in Milton Keynes for a whole day of outdoor and adventurous activities (including water sports).
+We organise the bi-annual ski trip for years 10 and above, various sports tours in the UK and abroad and enrichment activities such as the Year 8 trip to Willen Lake in Milton Keynes for a whole day of outdoor and adventurous activities (including water sports).

 |Subject Leader||Miss L Bullock|